emblaido/here-comes-the-sun/assets/planning.md

 alrighty boys lets go!
+this is a lighthearted on the outside, but dark twist on the insdie triva game! think the fairy in "Labrinth"

-user will be greated when they open the web page, there will be a score keeping section, and a start buttun and a restart button.
+The user will be greated when they open the web page, there will be a score keeping section, and a start buttun and a restart button.

 user will be shown the directions and asked if they are ready to start,